woxer77/pizza/README.md

 ### 4. Manage Your Cart

+Open the sidebar of the cart by clicking on the corresponding button in the upper right corner of the main page (in the header).
 Add the desired quantity of products and review your selections in the cart before proceeding to checkout.

 ### 5. Checkout and Payment